 Free electives may be completed in either liberal arts fields or in business studies.
 Only free electives may be taken pass/fail.

-Business Core fore BSBA Students
+Business Core for BSBA Students

 3. Guide to Course Scheduling

-The normal course load in The McDonough School of Business is five courses per semester.
+The normal course load in the McDonough School of Business is five courses per semester.
 Special permission is required to take fewer than four or more than five courses per semester; students should discuss program implications with the Undergraduate Program Office.

-To satisfy the eleven-course business core requirement, all students should complete Accounting I, Computational Business Modeling, and Business Statistics the first year.
+To satisfy the eleven-course business core requirement, all students should complete Accounting I, Computational Business Modeling, and Business Statistics in the first year.
 During the second and third years, all students must complete the following: Accounting II, Ethical Values of Business, Integrated Writing, Business Law I (or Business Government Relations), Management and Organizational Behavior, Principles of Marketing, Modeling Analytics and Business Financial Management.
-During the third year, students should complete both Strategic Management and Productions and Operations Management.
+During the third year, students should complete both Strategic Management and Operations Management.
 In addition to all core requirements, students must complete discipline-specific courses in one or two of the undergraduate business majors.